Welcome to Boy Scouts of America

 - Each rank is completed by a Scoutmaster’s conference & then a Board of Review (typically a week apart)

-- To keep up with blue cards, worksheets, and other papers, we recommend to get a notebook (zippered binder) and bring it every week!
+- To keep up with blue cards, worksheets, and other papers, we recommend getting a notebook (zippered binder) and bringing it every week!

 - Each patrol elects a Patrol Leader and an Asst.
 Patrol Leader

 - The whole Troop elects the Senior Patrol Leader (SPL) who then appoints most of the other leaders — scribe, quartermaster, librarian, historian, etc.

 - All the youth leaders make up the Patrol Leader’s Council (PLC), They meet once per month to plan what the Troop will do for the next month’s meetings.

 - Our patrols are a mix of all ages.
 I will assign new boys evenly to all patrols soon after joining.

 - Each patrol is a functional unit — they work on advancements during meetings within their patrol; for campouts, they buy groceries, cook and eat as a patrol, and set up camp as a patrol.

 We pride ourselves on being a “boy-led” and “boy-run” troop.
 What does that mean?